alwinb/html-parser/README.md

 implements _TokenHandler_

-The Parser wraps around a TreeBuilder and takes care of more complex parsing behaviour such as 'foster parenting" and body to frameset switching.
+The Parser wraps around a TreeBuilder and takes care of more complex parsing behaviour that cannot be expressed by a TreeBuilder schema.
+Examples are 'foster parenting' and body to frameset switching.

 - constructor ()

 ### class TreeBuilder

+The TreeBuilder class is derived from a delarative schema that specifies invariants on the resuting DOM tree and also specifies how to handle misplaced and mismatched tokens.

 - constructor (…)
 - reset ()